-Once a medical debt goes to collections, it will likely damage your credit score and can easily reduce your it by over 100 points.
-These debts are serious and can remain on your credit report for seven years, just like other debt related problems that go unpaid.
+Once a medical debt goes to collections, it will likely damage your credit score.
+Rapid reductions by over 100 points are not uncommon.
+These debts are serious and can remain on your credit report for seven years, just like any other debt that goes unpaid.

-Further research has shown that these debts can cause a snowball-effect; additional stress and high blood pressure which can cause worsening health and lead to even more medical debt.
-For this reason, CFPB confirmed past-due medical bills are not a reliable indicator of how responsible the consumers are when paying on time other bills, such as mortgages, car loans, or credit cards.
+Further research has shown that these debts can cause a snowball-effect; additional stress and high blood pressure which can cause worsening health, leading to even more medical debt.
+For this reason, CFPB confirmed past-due medical bills are not a reliable indicator of how responsible the consumers are when paying on time - in contrast to other bills, such as mortgages, car loans, or credit cards.

 On Friday, March 18, 2022, the Experian, TransUnion, and Equifax CEOs confirmed that they are changing their policy regarding reporting consumers' medical bills.

 The three credit bureaus announced that starting July 1, 2022, paid medical bills will be no longer be included in credit reports and can't be counted against consumers applying for new loans.
 Medical debts less than $500 will be not be included in credit reports altogether.
 Additionally, unpaid medical debt exceeding $500 will appear in one year instead of six months.